Jerry Cantrell: Solo career: Boggy Depot, Degradation Trip, Brighten and I Want Blood (1996–present)

+Cantrell announced a new song, "Vilified", to be released on July 25, 2024.
+Cantrell released his fourth solo album titled I Want Blood on October 18, 2024.

 Collaborations

 Recordings

 Cantrell has appeared as guest guitarist on several albums and projects, including the Danzig album Blackacidevil (1996), in which he played on three tracks ("See All You Were", "Come to Silver" and "Hand of Doom"), and the Metallica album Garage Inc. (1998) on the band's rendition of Lynyrd Skynyrd's "Tuesday's Gone".
 He also guested on Circus of Power's 1993 album Magic & Madness for the song "Heaven & Hell", played lead guitar on Metal Church's "Gods of a Second Chance" from their 1993 album Hanging in the Balance, and played on the track "Marry Me" from Pigeonhed's 1997 album, The Full Sentence.

 Cantrell provided background vocals for the track "Effigy" on Gov't Mule's 2001 album, The Deep End, Volume 1.
-He also appears briefly with Warren Haynes in the documentary Rising Low, which documents the work of the band Gov't Mule following the death of bassist Allen Woody.

 In a May 2001 interview with Metal-is.com, Cantrell revealed that he had written four songs for Ozzy Osbourne.
 Cantrell, Osbourne, guitarist Zakk Wylde, bassist Robert Trujillo and drummer Mike Bordin went to the studio and made some rough demos of those songs.

 Cantrell played guitar in the song "Fallen Ones" from Heart's 2004 album Jupiters Darling.

 Cantrell was the lead guitarist in all of the tracks from Ozzy Osbourne's 2005 album of cover songs, Under Cover.
 The songs performed by Cantrell were also included on disc four of Osbourne's box set Prince of Darkness (2005).

 In 2007, Cantrell played guitar on Glenn Hughes's rendition of Led Zeppelin's "Misty Mountain Hop", featured on Hughes' solo album Music for the Divine, and played on the track "Soul Ecstacy" off the Stevie Salas's album The Sun and the Earth: The Essential Stevie Salas, Vol. 1.
 He also played guitar on Smith & Pyle's debut album, It's OK To Be Happy, released in 2008.

 In 2010, Cantrell played guitar on the song "Anything" from Pearl Aday's debut album, Little Immaculate White Fox.
 Aday stated that she thought Cantrell would be a good person to put in some "heartbroken, haunting, crying guitar" on the track.

 Cantrell sings background vocals and does a lead vocal ad-lib in the final chorus of "Love Is Blind" from Richie Kotzen's 2011 album, 24 Hours.

 He played guitar on Duff McKagan's 2015 EP How to Be a Man, and has also collaborated with Alternative Metal band Deftones, contributing guitar parts to the track "Phantom Bride" off their 2016 album Gore.